gammalib/gammalib/doc/source/users/user_manual/modules/model.rst

    </spectrum>

-An alternative power law function is defined by the :doxy:`GModelSpectralPlaw2` class that uses the integral flux as parameter rather than the Prefactor:
+An alternative power law function is defined by the :doxy:`GModelSpectralPlaw2` class that uses the integral photon flux as parameter rather than the
+Prefactor:

 .. math::
     \frac{dN}{dE} = \frac{N(\gamma+1)E^{\gamma}}